Frequently Asked Questions

 4. What forms of payment do you accept?

 We accept Cash, Debit, Mastercard, Visa, American Express, Discover and Care Credit.
-On-line Care Credit applications are quick and easily.
+On-line Care Credit applications are quick and easy.
 Click carecredit here to apply.

 5. Can I make payments?

 In order to keep prices lower, we do not bill.
 Payment is required at the time of service.
-We do accept CareCredit, which offers interest free financing for 6 months.
+We do accept CareCredit, which offers interest free financing for 6 months on qualifying purchases.

 6. Can I get an estimate for the services I am considering?